Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 #### A Quick Aside on String Formatting

-There's one more thing that we should talk about before moving on from our discussion of strings, and that's string formatting.
-Why is this important?
-Well, it's what's going to allow us to format strings in certain ways.
+There's one more thing that we should talk about before moving on from our discussion of strings - string formatting.
+String formatting is going to allow us to format strings in certain ways.
 Probably most usefully, it's going to allow us to insert variable contents into strings dynamically.
 We'll get an idea of how and when this is most useful as we work through this course.
 For now, let's just look at the syntax of it all.

 ```python
 In [1]: my_name = 'Sean'